 I turned to my first video at the “YouTube University” when a friend suggested I look up ‘Gaslighting’.

 Being lucky enough to find a local Colorado agency that understood abuse, I was able to get ten weeks of counseling from a compassionate, knowledgeable counselor that provided me with tools that finally helped me without judgment or making me think I was crazy.
 I then asked myself why it was so hard to find this help, and how my experience could help others.
 This knowledge and research birthed the resource section of this website, the 650 agencies in the USA that offer to counsel to the emotionally abused.
 As I shared the state-by-state directory on the support forums it was great to hear back from group members who had called and been able to receive help thanks to my URL.

 WHO IS BEHIND THIS WEBSITE?

 So who is behind narcissistabusesupport.com?
-Me, Tracy A Malone – a victim, survivor and marketing gal with a small team building this to raise awareness.
+Me, Tracy A Malone – a victim, surTHRIVER and marketing gal with a small team building this website to raise awareness.
 People often talk about how when you find your calling in life and if you are willing to jump off the edge of the pool, trusting in God, he will use you to help those good things happen.
 With no idea of how I will balance my business and my destiny, I simply believe that if I build it and create awareness, people will be helped with the education we have gathered here.

 I HAVE A DREAM

 My dream is to create this resource to help victims, and share books, blogs, targeted therapists and coaches that can help.
-Ultimately, I hope to have a blog that is built by experts and victims because I think it is only through our education and the sharing of our stories that we can heal.
+Ultimately, I hope to have a blog that is built by experts and bloggers because I think it is only through our education and the sharing of our stories that we can heal.